 If you’d like to know more about software terms, explained in very simple language, you might also be interested in the download available with my post on how I made the move to IT project management.

-If you’d like to download the SDLC diagram, you can grab it here:
+If you’d like to download the SDLC diagram, scroll to the bottom to get it sent to your inbox.

 If there’s more you’d like information on, I’d love to know that, too!